6 Policy Advocacy jobs in Kenya

 Detailed understanding of the current policy debates, trends and analytical frameworks around key development issues.

-Detailed understanding of power and political analysis, and rights based approaches.
+Detailed understanding of power and political analysis, and rights-based approaches.

 Detailed understanding of national and regional Civil Society and faith networks - their policy positions and dynamics.